The Digital Nomad Visa: A Ticket to Your Best Life

 Portugal

 Portugal has two temporary resident visas which allow the holder to live and work in Portugal.
-The Temporary Stay Visa allows you to stay in Portugal for up to a year, while the Residency Visa D2, or the D7 (Passive Income Visa), allows you to stay there for up to five years.
+The Temporary Stay Visa allows you to stay in Portugal for up to a year, while the Residency Visa D2, or the D7 (Passive Income Visa), allows you to stay for up to five years.

 Barbados